sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 **Step 1: What is a Motor?**

-Can you imagine a world without motors?
+Motors play an integral part in our daily lives.
 They're everywhere!
 From the electric fans that cool us on hot days, the mixers that help us make delicious cakes, to the electric cars that whizz by on the streets – motors make things move!

 .. image:: img/motor_application.jpg